Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 “The River War” Returns in a Masterful and Scholarly New Edition

 - Category: Books

 Winston S. Churchill, The River War: An Historical Account of the Reconquest of the Soudan, 2 vols., 1560 pages, James W. Muller, ed.
-St. Augustine Press, 2021, $150.
-The initial printing is sold out and further printings are promised.
-Readers wishing to acquire copies should consult the St. Augustine or Amazon websites.
+St. Augustine’s Press, 2021, $150.
+Limited availability from Chartwell Booksellers and the Churchill Book Collector.
+(See editor’s comment below.)

 The River War: a singular achievement

 Winston Churchill remains strikingly well-known for an individual dead almost sixty years.
 Moreover, he is referred to by world leaders and commentators in the press almost every week.
 Relatively less known are his early histories and memoirs.
 The second of these was The River War, published in two volumes in 1899 and as a heavily edited one-volume edition in 1902.
 The latter, reprinted ever since, omitted much of the original text and brilliant writing that makes the reappearance of the two-volume edition so welcome.

 The River War is a remarkable work because of its author, length, content and audacity.
 It was based on 15 articles Churchill wrote for the Morning Post in 1898, when he was not 24 years old.
 Yet he was already a rising political star, having run and lost for Parliament four months earlier.
 At 962 pages, it analyzed the Anglo-Egyptian reconquest of the Sudan, a conflict largely forgotten today—except for its dramatic concluding event, one of history’s last great cavalry charges, in which Churchill himself participated.